WebAssembly/content-security-policy/proposals/CSP.md

 ### Recommended Application of CSP

+CSP policies can be used to restrict the construction of `WebAssembly.Module` objects.
-Given the threat model for CSP, operations that load executable code should be subject to CSP restrictions.
-This would cover `WebAssembly.instantiate` and `WebAssembly.instantiateStreaming`.
-There are risks with `WebAssembly.compile` and `WebAssembly.compileStreaming`, but these risks are explicitly outside the CSP threat model.
+Given the threat model for CSP, operations that load Wasm bytes over the network or create `WebAssembly.Module` objects from raw bytes should be subject to CSP restrictions.

+Instantiating `WebAssembly.Module` objects is considered safe.
+Unlike JavaScript `eval`, WebAssembly is capabilities-based: an instance may only access the functionality explicitly supplied to it as imports and cannot access ambient state such as the JavaScript global object.
+Protecting the JavaScript-supplied imports to a WebAssembly module is orthogonal to CSP directives for WebAssembly.
+Thus instantiating `WebAssembly.Module` objects need not be subject to CSP restrictions.

 ## Behavior of Current Implementations